-Last week was a perennial event called “Bridgefest” hosted by a regional radio station the church I attend operates.
+Last year a perennial event called “Bridgefest” hosted by a regional radio station the church I attend operates occurred.
 They typically have Christian artists and presenters in a historic 125 year old auditorium seating 6,250, located in Ocean Grove, New Jersey.
-This year Pastor Pancho Juarez spoke, Matt Schuler and Big Daddy Weave shared the stage with … well … me.
+This particular year Pastor Pancho Juarez spoke, Matt Schuler and Big Daddy Weave shared the stage with … well … me.

 You see, I volunteered to run camera and that turned into me operating handheld, so at times I was on-stage with the bands.

 I thought I would share some reflections on camera operating in general and operating handheld in particular.
 Admittedly, these perspectives are from that of a video director, not solely a camera operator.

 If you have camera-operating advice you would like to share feel free to do so in the comments section below!